FAQs

 Data For India works only with data from the sources listed above.
 Wherever possible, we work with raw data from the publication source, and use the published aggregates to recheck our findings.
 We do not alter the data or indicators in the raw data.
 We follow established statistical norms while working with the data.

-How can I get access to your data?
+How can I get access to the data on your website?

 The bottom right corner of every chart on the Data For India website contains a menu of options that includes: